Skip to content

 September 7, 2011: Nadya underwent MRI that showed the tumor is stable, and it also started developing necrotic lesions.
 In other words, medication that Nadya takes is working and tumor is responding to it and slowly dying.
 For now, the percentage of necrotic cells is small but the most important thing is that Nadya is responding.
 The study results were discussed at a group meeting and the doctors agreed that therapy should be continued.

-nmyassmall Natasha Kudryavtseva was 10 when she first got sick with acute promyelocytic leukemia.
+Natasha Natasha was 10 when she first got sick with acute promyelocytic leukemia.
 Her treatment was not completed, and a year later her father died.
 In one more year, her mother lost her parental rights, and Natasha ended up in an orphanage.
 In 2007, Natasha had a relapse of her disease.
 Fortunately, while at the hospital Natasha met her future adoptive mother who took care of her and together they won over Natasha’s disease.
 However, recent tests discovered a genetic mutation which will inevitably lead to a relapse, so Natasha needs to start treatment urgently.
 The medication that can save Natasha is called Trisenox and is not registered in Russia.
 She needs to travel to Germany where such treatment is possible, but will cost 113,000 euros.
-Please help Natasha get her health back!

 April 1, 2011: Natasha was examined in Munich and test results did not confirm relapse.
 Natasha will continue monthly blood tests.